Mechanix97/DS-2000/README.md

 ### Discord OAuth Setup

-*For application developers only*

 1. Create a Discord Application at https://discord.com/developers/applications
 2. Get your Client ID and Client Secret
-3. Set Redirect URI to: `http://localhost:3000/callback` (or your configured redirect)
+3. Set Redirect URI to: `http://localhost:3000/callback` (requiered by discord but not used)
-4. Configuration is stored in `~/.ds2000/config.json` (user home directory)
+4. Configuration is stored in `~/.ds2000/config.json`

 ### Serial Device Configuration